Water Shut Off Valve Replacement Cost Guide

 Labor Costs

-The average cost of labor for replacing a main water shut off valve is approximately $50 to $150 per hour.
-This includes the time and expertise required for installation, ensuring proper functioning of the new valve.
+The cost of labor for replacing a main water shut off valve is generally between $50 and $150 per hour.
+This covers the installation time and ensures the new valve works properly.

 Factors Influencing Costs